metayoub/qodly-carousel/README.md

 # Overview

 The Carousel component is a UI element designed to display a dynamic array of Stylebox components.
+In these Stylebox components, you can add any components bound with attributes from the datasource (entity selection).
+For more information on Stylebox, please visit the [Stylebox documentation](https://developer.qodly.com/docs/studio/design-webforms/components/stylebox).

 ## Carousel